 The sample letter below can be used as a template when crafting your own cease and desist letter for your creditors.
 Please note that this template does not constitute legal advice – it’s only a guide for you to use when drafting your own letter.

 [City, State, ZIP CODE of Collection Agency]

 To [Collection Agency]:

-Under the provisions of Public laws 95 – 109 and 99 – 361, known collectively as the Fair Debt Collections Practices Act (FDCPA) I formally notify you to cease all communications with me in regard to this debt, or any other debts that you allege I owe.
+Under the provisions of Public laws 95 – 109 and 99 – 361, known collectively as the Fair Debt Collections Practices Act (FDCPA) I formally notify you to cease all communications with me in regards to this debt, or any other debts that you allege I owe.

 Please be advised that if collection attempts continue after receipt of this notice, I will immediately file a complaint with the Federal Trade Commission and the [Your State Here] Attorney General’s office.

 Additionally, if I’m contacted again after receipt of this notice, I will pursue both criminal and civil claims against you and your company for violation of the FDCPA.
 Please be aware that going forward, after I have confirmed your receipt of this notice, any communications from your company may be recorded to be used as evidence for my claims against you.